How do they work?

 - To remove any ambiguity for the Event Type, you can add a brief description denoting what the Event Type is for and when the event is triggered.

 - On the schema definition, you can simply copy an existing schema, ensuring it conforms to JSON schema standards or allow Qala to generate the JSON schema for you conveniently.
-Alternatively, you can create an event without a schema but it’s best practice to define the schema for your subscribers.

 Create your first Topic